 University open days tips

-University open days can sometimes feel daunting, confusing and, not to mention, pricey – so where to begin?
+University open days can sometimes feel daunting and confusing, not to mention pricey – so where to begin?
 With this guide, deciding where to visit will become much easier (and cheaper!).

 There's no denying that university open days, whether online or in-person, are great.
 They're perfect opportunities to get a feel for campuses, meet potential future tutors and see the accommodation on offer.